 I hope you enjoyed learning to make your own lavender sachets.
 These lavender sachet bags would be great little additions to Easter baskets (for tweens/teens) since Easter is around the corner!
 You can even place one of these beautiful sachets inside your pillow case as a great way to make sleep inviting and have sweet dreams.

-If you want to try some different scents with your handmade sachets, here are some other essential oil combinations that smell nice in closets and work as bug and moth repellent:
+Now you know how to make scented sachets with essential oils.
+If you want to try some different scents with your handmade sachets, here are some other essential oil combinations that smell nice in closets.
+I think these are the best essential oils for sachets because they also work as bug and moth repellent:

 Individual sachets make a unique gift and are great for young people setting up their first homes and learning about drawer organization.

+Had you heard of sachets for closets before?
 I hope you enjoyed learning how to make lavender sachets with essential oil.
-Do you think you will give these homemade closet and drawer sachets a try?
+Do you think you will give these homemade closet sachets and drawer sachets a try?
 These little lavender sachets are so easy to assemble and the hint of fragrance lasts for quite a while!
 You can easily refresh the scent by just adding a few more drops of lavender to the same cotton round pads.

 Keep your closet smelling lovely and fresh all year long with these DIY Essential Oil Drawer Sachets.
 Don’t you just love the scent of lavender?
+Will you make one of an essential oil sachet?
 Let me know what you think #familyfocusblog!